How MPUs Can Help You Make Products Safer and More Secure

-A real-time operating system (a.k.a. an RTOS or real-time kernel) is software that manages the time of a CPU (Central Processing Unit) as efficiently as possible.
-Most kernels are written in C and require a small portion of code written in assembly language in order to adapt the kernel to different CPU architectures.
-When you design an application (your code) with an RTOS kernel, you simply split the work into tasks, each responsible for a portion of the job.
-A task (also called a thread) is a simple program that thinks it has the CPU completely to itself.
+A real-time operating system (an RTOS or a real-time kernel) is software that manages the time of a Central Processing Unit (CPU) as efficiently as possible.
+Most kernels are written in C and require a small portion of code written in assembly language to adapt the kernel to different CPU architectures.
+When you design an application (your code) with an RTOS kernel, you split the work into tasks, each responsible for a portion of the job.
+A task, also called a thread, is a simple program that thinks it has the CPU completely to itself.
 On a single CPU, only one task can execute at any given time.
 Your application code also needs to assign a priority to each task based on the task importance as well as a stack (RAM) for each task.
 In general, adding low-priority tasks will not affect the responsiveness of a system to higher-priority tasks.
 A task is also typically implemented as an infinite loop.
 The kernel is responsible for the management of tasks.
 This is called multitasking.
 Multitasking is the process of scheduling and switching the CPU between several sequential tasks.
 Multitasking provides the illusion of having multiple CPUs and maximizes the use of the CPU, as shown below.
-Multitasking also helps in the creation of modular applications.
+Multitasking also helps creating modular applications.
 With a realtime kernel, application programs are easier to design and maintain.

 An RTOS decides which task the CPU will execute based on events

-A kernel provides many useful services to a programmer, such as multitasking, interrupt management, inter-task communication and signaling, resource management, time management, memory partition management and more.
-An RTOS can be used in simple applications where there are only a handful of tasks, but it is a must-have tool in applications that require complex and time-consuming communication stacks, such as TCP/IP, USB (host and/or device), CAN, Bluetooth, Zigbee and more.
-An RTOS is also highly recommended whenever an application needs a file system to store and retrieve data as well as when a product is equipped with some sort of graphical display (black and white, grayscale or color).
+A kernel provides many useful services to a programmer, such as multitasking, interrupt management, inter-task communication and signaling, resource management, time management, memory partition management, and more.
+An RTOS can be used in simple applications with only a handful of tasks, but it is a must-have tool in applications that require complex and time-consuming communication stacks, such as TCP/IP, USB (host and/or device), CAN, Bluetooth, Zigbee, and more.
+An RTOS is also highly recommended whenever an application needs a file system to store and retrieve data as well as when a product is equipped with some sort of graphical display (black and white, grayscale, or color).

-For performance reasons, most RTOSs are designed to run application code in privileged mode (a.k.a.
-Supervisor mode), thus allowing those applications full control of the CPU and its resources.
+For performance reasons, most RTOSes are designed to run application code in privileged mode (Supervisor mode), therefore allowing those applications full control of the CPU and its resources.
 This is illustrated below where all tasks and ISRs have unrestricted access to memory and peripheral devices.
 Unfortunately, this implies that application code can accidently or purposely corrupt the stacks or variables of other tasks.
 In addition, allowing any task or ISR full access to all peripheral devices can have dire consequences.

 An RTOS and application code running with full privileges (without an MPU)